aalquist/cli-query/README.md

 ```

 property.json filter returns only the property names that found the values from the bulk search.
-This is handy to pipe in values into your own custom scripts for further processing
+This is handy to pipe in property names into your own custom scripts for further processing

 ```
 akamai query filtertemplate --type bulksearch --get property.json